globulario/services/golang/persistence/README.md

 # Persistence Service
 Create Read Update and Delete entities...
-Persistence service give you all require functionalities to make all your applications persistent.
+Persistence service give you all required functionalities that make all your application entities persistent.
 That microservice define a generic datastore that can be implement by almost any storage technologie.
-At this time only mongoDB is available, but SQL is planned to be use to.
+At this time only mongoDB is available, but SQL is planned to be done next.

 ## Create a connection
 In order to be able to get data from the data store the first step is to create a connection with it.